sagarcode28/sagarcode28/README.md

 - 📫 How to reach me **sagarrajgantayat9178@gmail.com**

-- 👨 I am passionate about Web Dev, Machine Learning & I enjoy learning new things.
+- 👨 I am passionate about Web Dev & I enjoy learning new things.